 Air compressor warranties will always be longer than the accessories they’re bundled with, so look at the fine print as the accessories will either be equal to or shorter than the main warranty.
 If you want to get extra special coverage with your materials, try buying all of one brand and they may give you a five finger discount.
 This is of course at the customer service representative’s discretion, but companies do love loyal customers that buy up a lot of product.
 Show a preference for a brand and it will pay off when you really need it.

 No one wants to buy an air compressor and a couple of add on gadgets if they don’t have to.
 The units that come with the extra accessories are usually worth the extra cost, as they go a long way in avoiding the frustration of extra purchases in the future.
 For units that contain actual tools, however, this may need to be avoided for users that already have them in their set.
 Having an extra staple or nail gun is not worth an extra fifty to a hundred dollars on top of the original asking price.
 And a barebones unit with just the manual is more suited for a user that is replacing a broken unit.
+Even adding something like a paint sprayer might be something worth looking into if you are planning on some home projects.

 What to Look For In Home Based Air Compressors?